 During the project's 50-year O&M period, water demands include annual washing of the solar PV panels to maintain efficiency, potential wastewater associated with water treatment, potential onsite emergency fire suppression storage water, operation of the project's O&M building, and water provided in on-site troughs for sheep grazing.
 The applicant has determined the project operational water demand would be up to 5 AFY of water, which is consistent with water demands associated with similar solar power developments in similar environments, and is the water demand used to inform the CEQA analysis provided in the project's Environmental Impact Report, which this WSA is provided as an appendix to.
 For the purposes of this WSA, additional assumptions were developed to provide a conservative analysis respective to the long-term water supply availability and reliability for the project.
-Based upon these additional assumptions, which are detailed below as well as in the notes to Table 1 this WSA conservatively assesses an operational water demand of up to 12.85 AFY.
+Based upon these additional assumptions, which are detailed below as well as in the notes to Table 1, this WSA conservatively assesses an operational water demand of up to 14.37 AFY over the first three years of project O&M, and up to 12.85 AFY for each year following the first three years.